Revelation 22:10

 murderers, and idolaters, and whosoever loves and makes a lie."

-Once again what is emphasized are the actions and the behaviors of human
+Once again what is emphasized are the actions and the behaviors of human beings.

-commandments in the Bible.
-That’s why Jesus said to a very religious person, "You must be born again."
+religious person, "You must be born

 There is a heaven and there is a hell, and